Lekoopapaul/sdcafiineplus_plugin/README.md

 Before the mods can be loaded, they need to be copied to a SD card.
 **In the following "root:/" is corresponding to the root of your SD card**.
 The basic filepath structure is this:

-**The save directory will be automaticly generated.
+**The save directory and its Content will be automaticly generated.
 You do not need to manully create it.**

 ```
 root:/wiiu/sdcafiine/[TITLEID]/[MODPACK]/content/  <-- for game files.
 Maps to /vol/content/